rsdn/CodeJam/README.md

 development process itself are all critical parts of the software development process.
 If you are interested in contribute in any of these aspects, please join us!

+### .NET Framework 3.5 support
+.NET Framework 3.5 support is limited.
+Functionality not supported:

+* Mapping - all mapping related classes not supported due to expression tree incompatibility
+* ExpressionExtensions - all visitor related functionalyty excluded due to expression tree incompatibility
+* MemberAccessor/TypeAccessor - excluded due to expression tree incompatibility
+* ComparerBuilder - excluded due to absence of TypeAccessor and MemberAccessor classes

 ### Contribute!
 Some of the best ways to contribute are to try things out, report bugs, and join in design conversations.